 You would be alarmed to know that every minute about 50 cats and dogs are born in the United States of America, taking the daily count of newborn kittens and puppies to a whopping 70,000.
-At such a rate, number of people who can take care of these animals would fall hugely short in the coming few years as per day about 10,000 human babies are born in the US.
+At such a rate, some people who can take care of these animals would fall hugely short in the coming few years as per day about 10,000 human babies are born in the US.
 It is hence very much required that spaying or neutering of dogs is being carried out so that there is no increase in the count of stray dogs that live and die without getting proper attention, love or care.

 Benefits of neutering and spaying

 The first benefit that you would get by neutering your male dog is that it would become less aggressive and less dominative.
-As post neutering, the dog would lose its male reproductive organs, it would not feel the need to dominate over other male dogs and thus his aggression levels would go down.
+As post-neutering, the dog would lose its male reproductive organs, it would not feel the need to dominate over other male dogs, and thus his aggression levels would go down.
 Apart from this, male dogs stop being territorial and hence he would not tend to wander around looking for female dogs that are in their season of producing eggs.

 When it comes to female dogs, the benefits of spaying are many.
-First benefit is that it will not have any more seasons, so you would not be required t guard her any longer.
-Apart from this, your courtyard would be free from those annoying male dogs who try to impress your pet female dog to meet their carnal desires.
+The first benefit is that it will not have any more seasons, so you would not be required t guard her any longer.
+Apart from this, your courtyard would be free from those annoying male dogs who try to impress your female pet dog to meet their carnal desires.
 Your carpets would be free from getting blood smeared during the season time of the female dogs.
 Last but not the least, female dogs are found to be more active and lively after they have been subjected to the spaying session.

 The cost of neutering